2 men and 3 women smiling

 1. Aptitude Tests

 Aptitude refers to a person's capacity for learning something.
 Language aptitude tests assess a person's ability to acquire new language skills.
-Because of the nature of these tests, they are more general than most other language tests and don't focus on a particular language.
+Because of their nature, these tests are more general than other language tests and don't focus on a particular language.
 Instead, they assess how quickly and effectively a person is able to learn new language skills.

 An employer might use an aptitude test to select the best employees to take language courses so they can aid in the setup of a new international branch or provide bilingual customer service.